Shampoos and Conditioners

-Corn is nature’s renewable building block and plays a role every day in our lives.
-It’s a versatile resource that can be used for just about everything – from making our food taste better and our cosmetics last longer, to making our packaging more environmentally friendly and our medicines easier to swallow.
+Corn refining produces hundreds of products with thousands of uses, giving the industry an essential role in our everyday lives.
+It’s a versatile resource that can be used for just about everything – from making our food taste better and our cosmetics last longer, to making our cars safer and our medicines easier to swallow.

 The kernel of innovation is everywhere – including in our office!
 Explore all the products corn is in below: